SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-How can AI enhance the creative process in marketing?
+How does AI enhance the creative process in marketing?

-What role will humans play in the future of AI-driven marketing?
+What role do humans play in AI-driven marketing?

-Humans will remain crucial for making final decisions, ensuring that marketing strategies align with brand values and resonate emotionally with consumers.
+Humans play a crucial role in interpreting AI-generated data, making final creative decisions, and ensuring that marketing campaigns align with cultural values and consumer expectations.

 Works Cited & Evidence